Chiark-Collective/covertreex/README.md

 CLI documentation (flag reference, input/output description, telemetry schema) lives in `docs/CLI.md`.

 Additional profile-driven walkthroughs live in `docs/examples/profile_workflows.md`, and migration notes for legacy scripts are in `docs/migrations/runtime_v_next.md`.
+When you run with `--metric residual` and omit `--profile`, the CLI automatically loads the dense `residual-gold` preset that matches `benchmarks/run_residual_gold_standard.sh`.
+Pass `--profile residual-fast` (or another residual profile) only when you explicitly need the throughput/sparse variants.

 For larger sweeps (or to exercise mlpack on a toy problem) use the automated runner in `tools/baseline_matrix.py`.
 It shells out to `cli.pcct query`, samples CPU/RAM via `psutil`, and appends JSONL rows under `artifacts/`.